Implantable Cardioverter-Defibrillator (ICD)

 If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

-Sometimes, your heartbeat may become irregular.
-A heartbeat that is not regular is called an arrhythmia (pronounced: ah-rith-mee-ya).
+Your healthcare provider may recommend an ICD to treat your irregular heartbeat.
 There are many different types of arrhythmias.
-Treatment for arrhythmia depends on what kind of arrhythmia you have.
-You may need an ICD if you have had or are at high risk of having certain life-threatening arrhythmias, including ventricular tachycardia and ventricular fibrillation.
+Treatment depends on what kind of arrhythmia you have.
+An ICD is one form of treatment.
+You may need an ICD if you have or are at high risk of a life-threatening ventricular arrhythmia.
+Examples include ventricular tachycardia and ventricular fibrillation.
+Having a previous heart attack, heart disease, or cardiac arrest are other reasons you may need an ICD.

 How does the ICD work?

-- Pacing: If you have ventricular tachycardia that isn’t too severe, the ICD can deliver several pacing signals in a row.
-When those signals stop, the heart may go back to a normal rhythm.
-You may feel a painless flutter in your chest or nothing at all.
+- Pacing: For mild ventricular tachycardia, the ICD can deliver several pacing signals in a row.
+These signals cause your heart to return to a normal rhythm.

-- Cardioversion: If the pacing doesn’t work, cardioversion can be used.
-In cardioversion, a mild shock is sent to the heart to stop the fast heartbeat.
-You may feel a “thump” when this occurs.
+- Cardioversion: This is used if pacing doesn’t work.
+Cardioversion sends a mild shock to your heart to stop the fast heartbeat.

-- Pacemaker: The ICD can also detect when your heart beats too slowly.
+- Pacemaker: The ICD can detect when your heart beats too slow.
 It can act like a pacemaker and bring your heart rate up to normal.
-Pacing a slow heart rate uses very little energy.
-You may not feel it at all.

 How will an ICD affect my lifestyle?

 You’ll need to stay away from machines that could interfere with your ICD.
-You shouldn’t work near strong magnetic fields or strong electrical fields.
-The ICD is built to be protected from most home power tools and electric appliances, including microwave ovens.
-However, you need to be certain that all electric items are properly grounded and in good repair.
-You will receive a card that says you have an ICD to show to airport personnel.
+Do not work near strong magnetic fields or strong electrical fields.
+The ICD is safe around most home power tools and electric appliances, including microwave ovens.
+However, make sure that all electric items are properly grounded and in good repair.
 Your healthcare provider will help you understand what precautions to take when you have an ICD.

 FOR MORE INFORMATION